Surajrc98/SQL/README.md

-# SQL
-PostgreSQL Notes, problem solving and more
+# SQL - PostgreSQL Notes, problem solving and more
-.
-.
-.

 Welcome to my profile !!!
 Here, we are discussing everything about PostgreSQL.
+Solving different types of problems to enhance our skills.